-The Detections section in Nebula displays information on all threats, and potential threats, with the action taken for each item found on endpoints in your environment.
+The Detections page in Nebula displays information on all threats, and potential threats, with the action taken for each item found on endpoints in your environment.
 Clicking into each detection provides further information.

 Detections are an audit trail, so items cannot be deleted on this page.
 Multiple detections can occur with the same threat name on an endpoint for the following reasons: